Banner

 The Method of Shared Concern

-'...the best training tool I've seen (I teach counseling skills and none of the tapes are anywhere near this effective).
-I cannot praise this highly enough’.
+“…the best training tool I’ve seen (I teach counseling skills and none of the tapes are anywhere near this effective).”

 Dr Sheri Bauman, University of Arizona

-'The film is a good step in countering the prevailing zero tolerance approach to bullying and the use of punitive actions in dealing with all bullying incidents’.
+“This film resource is a good step in countering the prevailing zero tolerance approach to bullying and the use of punitive actions in dealing with all bullying incidents.”

 Dr Anatol Pikas, Sweden

-The Method of Shared Concern was developed and produced using the same collaborative approach with students as Readymade's internationally acclaimed Stories of Us classroom resources, and whilst the case studies are fictional they are extremely realistic.
+The Method of Shared Concern was developed and produced using the same collaborative approach with students as Readymade’s internationally acclaimed Stories of Us programs, and whilst the case studies are fictional they are extremely realistic.

 Background